Burling graphs revisited, part I: New characterizations: Equality of Burling graphs and derived graphs

 \begin{lemma} If $ v $ is a non-last-born vertex in $T_k $ which is not the root, then $ c_k(v) \neq \varnothing $.
 In particular, the last-born brother of $ v $ is in $ c_k(v) $. \end{lemma}

 \begin{proof} We prove the lemma by induction on $ k $.
 For $ k=1 $, there is nothing to prove.
 Suppose that the statements are true for $ T_k $ where $ k \geq 1 $, and suppose that $ v $ is a non-last-born vertex in $ T_{k+1} $ other than its root.
-There are tow possibilities:
+There are two possibilities:

 First, $ v $ is a non-last-born vertex in one of the copies of $ T_k $ (either the main copy, or a copy corresponding to a principal branch).
-In this case, the results follows from the induction hypothesis.
+In this case, the result follows from the induction hypothesis.

 Second, $ v $ is a vertex of the form $ l_{P,Q} $ as in Step~(iii) of Definition~\ref{def:BurlingTreeNext}.
 Then in Step~(iv) we define $ c_{k+1}(v) $ to be $ Q $ which is not empty. \end{proof}